fopor/lammps/experiments/README.md

 # Running the experiment
 This file describes how to use the CLAP and Ansible scripts present on the folder ./clap to run the experiment.

+## Installing CLAP
+The step-by-step described below uses Ansible and CLAP to instantiate virutal machines on the AWS.
+Before proceeding, you should perform this [instalation](https://github.com/lmcad-unicamp/CLAP).

 ## Configuring credentials
 The procedure described below assumes that the following keys are on the corresponding place: